-In addition to her work in the healthcare industry, Julia provides guidance to public and private companies and medical institutions on full range of security and privacy issues, including: creating effective privacy policies, including online policies for websites; meeting privacy and security compliance requirements across multiple jurisdictions; ensuring conformity with standards for personal information storage and use; and for reporting of data breaches.
+In addition to her work in the healthcare industry, Julia provides guidance to public and private companies and medical institutions on a full range of security and privacy issues including: creating effective privacy policies, including online policies for websites; meeting privacy and security compliance requirements across multiple jurisdictions; ensuring conformity with standards for personal information storage and use; and reporting data breaches.